-“Before ever visiting a dealership, a car buyer needs to know what his or her credit rating is and how that will impact the financing options,” said Karl Brauer, senior director of automotive industry insights for KBB.
+“Before ever visiting a dealership, a car buyer needs to know what his or her credit rating is and how that will impact the financing options,” said Karl Brauer, executive publisher at COX automotive.
 “The best way to do this is to get a report from one of the major credit-tracking companies.”

 Equifax, Experian, and TransUnion can provide your credit report and score.